AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 - Access to third-party services:
     - Certificate Authority (CA) -  to request the signed certificate for your site domain, like [DigitCert](https://www.digicert.com/)
     - Domain Name System (DNS) hosting service - to add DNS records for your custom domain, like Azure DNS, or AWS Route 53.
-- Access to [Adobe Cloud Manager](https://my.cloudmanager.adobe.com/) as Business Owner or Deployment Manager role.
+- Access to [Adobe Cloud Manager](https://my.cloudmanager.adobe.com/) as **Business Owner** or **Deployment Manager** role.
-- Sample [AEM WKND](https://github.com/adobe/aem-guides-wknd) site is deployed to AEMCS environment of [production program](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/programs/introduction-production-programs) type.
+- Sample [AEM WKND](https://github.com/adobe/aem-guides-wknd) site is deployed to the AEM as a Cloud Service environment of [production program](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/programs/introduction-production-programs) type.

 If you do not have access to third-party services, _collaborate with your security or hosting team to complete the steps_.